 Stoltz, who’s worked in mental and behavioral health for over 30 years, says those treatments are as forward-thinking as the facility’s central location.
 Each patient is assigned to a psychiatrist, mental health therapist and licensed case manager.
 Everyone also receives a variety of “expressive therapies” such as art, music and recreational therapy, as well as individual, group and family talk therapy.
 This is a dramatic change from just six years ago, Stoltz says.
 “The programming at the old facility was really heavily emphasizing medications and psychiatric treatment … with some support from the psychology groups that they were getting once a day.”

-Sign up for the Reasons to be Cheerful newsletter.Strawberry Hill is part of a vanguard of mental health centers that attempt to soften the barriers between the facility and its surroundings.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Strawberry Hill is part of a vanguard of mental health centers that attempt to soften the barriers between the facility and its surroundings.
 The Margaret and Charles Juravinski Centre for Integrated Healthcare in Hamilton, Ontario, was designed for its non-clinical spaces, like its swimming pool, auditorium and conference center, to be accessible to the public.
 Pilgrim Psychiatric Center on Long Island, New York, opened an on-site museum in 2002 where the public can learn about the facility’s history and current treatments.

 So far, Strawberry Hill doesn’t have amenities that are open to the public, and Lucht and her colleagues know that if the campus was to truly integrate into the community, neighbors would need to be on board.
 Even plans to add more health services, the new grocery store and the economic benefits — what Lucht calls the center’s amazing trickle-down effect — were initially not enough for some anxious residents.
 But developing neighbors into stakeholders was important.